samdze/playdate-nim/README.md

 ```

 ---
-This project is perfectly usable but do note that it's still a work in progress, here's what is missing right now:
+This project is a work in progress, here's what is missing right now:
 - various playdate.sound funcionalities (but FilePlayer and SamplePlayer are available)
 - playdate.json, but you can use Nim std/json, which is very convenient
 - playdate.lua, interfacing with Lua and providing classes/functions